drexlerd/Loki/README.md

 The benchmark framework depends on [GoogleBenchmark](https://github.com/google/benchmark) and requires the additional compile flag `-DENABLE_BENCHMARKING=ON` to be set in the cmake configure step.
 The results from the GitHub action can be viewed [here](https://drexlerd.github.io/Loki/dev/bench/).

+## IDE Support

+We developed Loki in Visual Studio Code.
+We recommend the C/C++ and CMake Tools extensions by Microsoft.
+To get maximum IDE support, you should set the following cmake configure args in the CMake Tools extension settings under workspace:

+- `-DCMAKE_PREFIX_PATH=<absolute/path/to/dependencies/install-dir`
+- `-DENABLE_TESTING=ON`
+- `-DENABLE_BENCHMARKING=ON`

+After running `CMake: Configure` in Visual Studio Code (ctrl + shift + p), you should see all include paths being correctly resolved.

 ## Acknowledgements